Skip to content

 Enabling this also enables runtime interop with:

-@Providesdeclarations are supported.configureimplementations (including anything that would go in them) are not.
+• Only @Provides declarations are supported. configure implementations (including anything that would go in them) are not.

 metro {